 Holding onto a slim lead in 2012, No. 15 Clemson pulled out some trickery that contributed to a win over ACC rival Georgia Tech.
 The pass from wide receiver DeAndre Hopkins back to quarterback Tahj Boyd is considered to be the first iteration of the "Philly Special" before Nick Foles made it Super Bowl famous.

 8. LSU's Field Goal Flip

-What’s better than a trick play?
+What's better than a trick play?
 When you run a fake field goal to a 170-pound kicker to beat the 12th-ranked team in the country.
 In 2007, the LSU Tigers won the national title and had First-Team All-SEC kicker Colt David on their roster.
-Facing No. 12 South Carolina, head coach Les Miles cooked up this masterpiece to take the lead before halftime.
+Facing No. 12 South Carolina, head coach Les Miles cooked up this backfield trickery to take the lead before halftime.

 7. Western Kentucky's Fake Kneel

 College football's bowl season is primetime trick play season.
 In the 2016 Boca Raton Bowl, the Western Kentucky Hilltoppers managed to squeak out a big fake kneel run that fooled the entire Memphis Tigers defense.
 The gamble didn't result in more points before the end of the half, but Western Kentucky didn't need it on their way to a 51-31 win and the program's second-consecutive 11-win season.

 When ACC rivals meet, it's time to bust out all the stops.
 Early in the 2009 season, Georgia Tech hosted the Clemson Tigers and held onto an early 14-0 lead.
 After a sneaky platoon swap late in the play clock, they lined up for a field goal that wound up being a long touchdown pass to a wide open Demaryius Thomas.
 Clemson came storming back, but Georgia Tech held on late to win 30-27.